General questions about the digital app version.

-Can I use a 4.0 product with more than one child?
+Can I use a digital course with more than one student?
 In other words, is it possible to share a course with all the members of a family?

-Our 4.0 products are digital courses that can only be signed up for on a per-student basis.
-No enrollments can be shared; therefore, you can’t have 2 students enrolled in a course for the price of 1.
-This is why our 4.0 products are far cheaper than our old, physical 2.0 versions, which could be shared and even resold.
-Of course, the physical products–comprised of printed books and discs—have many downsides in addition to cost.
-For instance, most computers nowadays don’t even have disc drives and our discs won’t even work on MACs with operating systems below 10.13.4.
-Therefore, a move away from disc-based media was obviously inevitable, but we are still continuing to sell these products as a courtesy for those who prefer them and have devices that will operate them.
+Our digital courses can only be used on a per-student basis.
+No enrollments can be shared; therefore, you can’t have multiple students using a single enrollment.
+Because of this, our digital apps are priced far lower than our old, disc versions, which could be shared and even resold.
+While the older physical products–comprised of printed books and discs–can be shared, they have many downsides in addition to the cost.
+For instance, most computers nowadays don’t have disc drives, and our discs won’t work on Macs with operating systems above macOS10.14.
+Therefore, a move away from disc-based media was inevitable.
+We are still continuing to sell these products as a courtesy for those who prefer them and have devices that will operate them.

-Do you offer discounts on 4.0 courses to large families?
+Do you offer discounts on digital enrollments to large families?